amantalwar04/training/docs/GitHub-workflow.md

 *   fix the bug and merge `<docid>-hotfix-2017.1.1` back into `<docid>-support-2017.1`

 📌 **NOTE:** The support branch effectively becomes a master branch for a past version.

+# **Opening a pull request**

+Now that you have changes in a branch off of `main`, you can open a pull request.

+Pull requests are the heart of collaboration on GitHub.
+When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
+Pull requests show diffs, or differences, of the content from both branches.
+The changes, additions, and subtractions are shown in different colors.

+As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.

+By using GitHub's `@mention` feature in your pull request message, you can ask for feedback from specific people or teams, whether they're down the hall or 10 time zones away.

+Your collaborators can now review your edits and make suggestions.

+# **Merging your pull request**

+In this final step, you will merge your `readme-edits` branch into the `main` branch.
+After you merge your pull request, the changes on your `readme-edits` branch will be incorporated into `main`.

+Sometimes, a pull request may introduce changes to code that conflict with the existing code on `main`.
+If there are any conflicts, GitHub will alert you about the conflicting code and prevent merging until the conflicts are resolved.
+You can make a commit that resolves the conflicts or use comments in the pull request to discuss the conflicts with your team members.

+In this walk-through, you should not have any conflicts, so you are ready to merge your branch into the main branch.